wazery/design-patterns-ruby/creational/builder/README.md

 ### Director
 This class uses the AbstractBuilder's interfaces to create a product in multiple steps.
-The Directory only knows the steps to create an object.
+The Director only knows the steps to create an object.
 What goes into the object at each step is unknown to it.

 ### Product